Turning Delhi into a paradise was no child’s play.

 Even saying it thrice will make you feel orgasmic (try it).

-My next step towards turning the national capital territory of Delhi into a paradise was to project myself as a savior—a messiah who could end corruption and change politics.
+My next step was to project myself as a savior—a messiah who could end corruption and change politics.
 Because unless I projected myself differently, I didn’t stand a chance.

 So that’s exactly what I did.
 But I didn’t work alone.

-I onboarded “good” people, especially some of the prominent ones around, in my team so I could encash their credibility for my own plans.
+I onboarded “good” people, especially prominent ones, so I could encash their credibility.
 In fact, I targeted a reputed social worker and asked him to join my crusade.

-(“Ab naam kya batana ji, woh to aap samajh hi gaye honge.”) 😉
+(“Ab naam kya batana ji, woh toh aap samajh hi gaye honge.” 😉)

-That way I was able to take advantage of an already well-known personality.
-This was quite important because this clever strategy helped me turn my dream into reality in no freakin’ time.
+That way, I was able to take advantage of an already well-known personality.
+This clever strategy helped me turn my dream into reality in no freakin’ time.

-Once my anti-corruption crusade was in place, I launched a seething attack on the government in power because that was the low-hanging fruit I could pick.
+Once my anti-corruption crusade was in place, I launched a seething attack on the government in power—low-hanging fruit.

-Now, legend has it, the party in power in the center was corrupt (and still is).
-And that gave me an edge over them.
-I showed the public 370 pages of “evidence” and promised that I would root out that party (which I… I mean… well, fuggedaboudit!)
+Now, legend has it that the party in power at the center was corrupt (and still is).
+That gave me an edge.
+I showed the public 370 pages of “evidence” and promised I would root them out (which I… well… fuggedaboudit!).

-The public got all fired up when they realized that somebody was willing to fight for them and save them from the clutches of corruption.
+The public got fired up when they realized somebody was willing to fight for them.

 And guess what?
 I got their sympathy.